CglynDogan/CglynDogan/README.md

 ### Hi there 👋

-  I recently graduated from Cankaya University, Banking and Finance Department.
+  I graduated from Çankaya University, Banking and Finance Department.
 I have highly interest in Fullstack Development.
 For this, I am self teaching from some courses (such as Clarusway, Udemy, Patika.dev, etc...).

  📫 How to reach me: caglayan.dogan96@gmail.com